tatsu-lab/alpaca_eval/README.md

 alpaca_eval analyze_evaluators --annotators_config '<path_to_config.yaml>'
 ```

-Note that to estimate the bias and variance of the annotator, this will evaluate 4 times (different seeds) every example
+To estimate the bias and variance this evaluates every example with 4 seeds, i.e., 2.5K
-in the AlpacaFarm evaluation set, i.e., 2.5K
 evaluation.
-Be mindful of the cost of this operation depending on your model.
-If you want a less expensive evaluation you can use a single seed using `--is_single_annotator True` which will skip the
+If you want a cheaper evaluation you can use a single seed using `--is_single_annotator True` which will skip the
 estimation of bias and variance.

 # Analysis